Phone: 0161 214 1500

 Year of call: 2017Book BarristerDownload Details

-Prior to the BPTC, Rebecca worked as an Assistant to the Deputy Chair of the Independent Police Complaints Commission (IPCC) and as a Parliamentary Caseworker for an MP.
+Prior to the bar, Rebecca worked as an Assistant to the Deputy Chair of the Independent Police Complaints Commission (IPCC) and as a Parliamentary Caseworker for an MP.
 While at the IPCC, Rebecca assisted with cases subject to misconduct proceedings, judicial review and inquests following deaths in police custody.
-During the BPTC year, Rebecca also volunteered as an Information and Advice Volunteer at the human rights organisation, Liberty.
+She also volunteered at the human rights organisation, Liberty.

-Rebecca is accepting instructions in all areas of personal injury work, including hearings and applications on the Small Claims and Fast Track, infant settlement hearings and MOJ Stage 3 hearings.
+Rebecca accepts instructions in all areas of personal injury work, including on the small claims and fast track, criminal injuries compensation appeals, child settlement hearings and Stage 3 hearings.

-Rebecca is keen to develop her clinical negligence practice and has been under the supervision of Alastair Wright during pupillage in this respect.
-She has experience of:
+Rebecca is keen to develop her clinical negligence practice and was under the supervision of Alastair Wright during pupillage in this respect.

-She has an interest in disease and delayed diagnosis claims and assisted in the preparation of a presentation on causation issues arising in cancer cases.Book BarristerBack to top
+Rebecca has an interest in disease and delay in diagnosis cases and to this end assisted in a presentation on issues of causation in cancer claims.Book BarristerBack to top

 Public / Administrative

-During pupillage, Rebecca has gained experience of immigration and public law under the supervision of Fayaz Hammond.
-She is keen to expand her practice in this area.
+During pupillage, Rebecca gained experience of immigration and public law under the supervision of Fayaz Hammond and is keen to expand her practice in this area.

-She has attended judicial review proceedings in the High Court and Upper Tier Tribunal.
-In terms of paperwork, she has drafted:
+She attended judicial review proceedings in the High Court and Upper Tier Tribunal.
+In terms of paperwork, during pupillage she assisted with:

-- Detailed grounds of defence for judicial review of an application to vary leave to remain;
+- Drafting detailed grounds of defence for judicial review, related to an application to vary leave to remain;

-- Skeleton arguments in appeals against civil penalties for illegal working.
+- Drafting skeleton arguments in appeals against civil penalties for illegal working.

-Rebecca has a keen interest in coronial law, developed during her time working for the IPCC where she assisted with cases subject to inquest and pre-inquest reviews following deaths in police custody.
+Rebecca has a keen interest in coronial law, developed during her time working for the IPCC where she assisted with cases subject to Article 2 inquests and pre-inquest reviews following deaths in police custody.